geichel/bboard/README.md

 D. All questions should fit on a single 8x11 or A4 sheet.

 We suggest, with a bit of irony, that the presentation of the challenge be on paper.
-The computer provides too much temptation to copy & paste questions into search engines and provides an opportunity for frictionless peer to peer “collaboration”.
+The computer provides too much temptation to copy &amp; paste questions into search engines and provides an opportunity for frictionless peer to peer “collaboration”.